Hugh Henry Mitchell

 Colonel Hugh Henry Mitchell, CB (9 June 1770 – 20 April 1817) was a British military leader, of Irish birth, who fought in several decisive battles during the Napoleonic Wars, including the Battle of Salamanca and the Battle of Waterloo, and was commended by the Duke of Wellington.

 Early life

 He was born in 1770 in Glasnevin, Dublin.
 His father was Hugh Henry Mitchell Sr., a prosperous Irish banker and prominent member of the Irish House of Commons.
 His mother was Margaret Gordon of Ellon.
-His father suffered severe financial losses in the late 1770s, and it was his uncle, General Alexander Gordon who encouraged him to join the army at the tender age of eleven.
+His father suffered severe financial losses in the late 1770s, and it was his uncle, General Alexander Gordon who encouraged him to join the army at the age of eleven.

 Career

 Mitchell was commissioned in January 1782 as an ensign, in the 101st Regiment of Foot.
 He was promoted to lieutenant in June 1783 and served with that regiment in India until it was disbanded in 1784.
 In May 1786 he was Gazetted to the 26th Regiment of Foot, serving in Canada until 1796.
 He then fought with the regiment in the Egyptian Campaign of 1801.
 He became a major on 17 March 1804 and was promoted to lieutenant-colonel on 12 December 1805 still in the service of the 26th Regiment of Foot.
 Mitchell commanded a battalion of the 26th Regiment of Foot from 1805 to 1811 and then the 51st Regiment of Foot from 13 June 1811 until 1814, throughout the Peninsular War.
 He gained the rank of colonel on 4 June 1813.
 He saw action at the Battle of Salamanca, siege of Burgos, San Marcial, the Nivelle and Orthez.
 He was mentioned in dispatches for San Marcial and was awarded a Gold Medal for commanding a battalion at Salamanca and Orthez.
 He gained the Companion Order of the Bath on 4 June 1815 and received the Russian Order of St. Vladimir.

 In the Waterloo campaign Mitchell commanded the 4th Brigade of the 4th Division, consisting of the 3rd battalion of the 14th foot, the 1st Battalion of 23rd Fusiliers, and the 1st Battalion of the 51st Light Infantry, a total of around 2,000 officers and men.
 'As the light was beginning to fail (on 17 June 1815) Colonel Mitchell led his brigade to the position ... on the extreme right near Braine-l'Alleud, and here the regiments bivouacked [sic] for the night, the rain continuing to fall in torrents.'
 Mitchell's brigade was engaged early in the battle when the French attacked Hougoumont Farm."